 In computational algebraic geometry, the problem can be viewed as a satisfiability problem of a system of quadratic equations in 2(N+1) variables.
-However, the known best algorithms to solve our problem (including the production of sample points) takes exponential time.
-Our decision problem has many particularities (the polynomials are homogeneous of degree 2; they use few monomials and each of them uses only six variables), nevertheless the problem is known to be NP-hard.
+However, the known best algorithms to solve our problem (including the production of sample points) take exponential time.
+Our decision problem has many particularities: the polynomials are homogeneous of degree 2; they use few monomials and each of them uses only six variables.
+Nevertheless, the problem is known to be NP-hard (Scivos and Nebel (2001); Renz and Nebel (2007)).
 Whether or not this problem is in NP is less obvious, since no apriori polynomial bound on the complexity of sample points (to be guessed) is obvious.
 We discuss this problem in more detail in Section 3.

-In this paper, we focus on subclasses of the above decision problem for which we can give polynomial time decision algorithms.
-A first subclass is obtained by restricting the attention to polylines in which consecutive line segments make angles that are multiples of 90°.
+In this paper, we focus on subclasses of the above decision problem, for which we can give polynomial time decision algorithms.
+A first subclass is obtained by restricting the attention to polylines in which consecutive line segments make angles that are multiples of 90° .
 For this sub-problem, we give a $O(N^2)$ -time decision procedure.
-Next, we turn our attention to polylines in which consecutive line segments make angles that are multiples of 45°.
-To solve the more complicated case of 45°-polylines, we introduce the polar-coordinate representation of double-cross matrices.
+Next, we turn our attention to polylines in which consecutive line segments make angles that are multiples of 45° .
+To solve the more complicated case of 45° -polylines, we introduce the polar-coordinate representation of double-cross matrices.
 We give two-way translations between the Cartesian- and the polar-coordinate representations.
-Using polar coordinates, our decision problem can be reduced to a linear programming problem, with algebraic coefficients, however.
-Also here, we obtain a polynomial time decision procedure.
-This result has some implications on the convexity of the solution set consisting of all 45°-polylines that realise a matrix.
+Using polar coordinates, our decision problem can be reduced to a linear programming problem (with algebraic coefficients, however).
+For the particular decision problem of a double-cross matrix M being realisable (or not) by a 45° -polyline, we can make use of the fact that the entries of M above its diagonal give exact information on the angles that a polyline, that would realise M, should have.
+This one-to-one correspondence between the qualitative double-cross information and the angle information implies that our decision problem simplifies to deciding whether or not appropriate segment lengths of a polyline exist.
+The latter problem is a linear programming problem, that can be solved in polynomial time.
+In fact, we show that this situation can be generalised and we first show that whenever the consecutive angles of a polyline are given, it can be decided in polynomial time whether a matrix M can be realised by a polyline (with the given angle sequence).
+Next, we apply this more general result to the case of 45° -polylines to obtain a polynomial time decision procedure.
+This result has some implications on the convexity of the solution set consisting of all 45° -polylines that realise a matrix.
 It is not the intention of this paper to discuss implementations of and experiments with the proposed methods.